mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 It is expected that there will be collisions between the different technologies, due to the different timing parameters.
-Regarding channel access, the Wifi might be more dominant, not giving the chance for Wpan to gain the channel.
+Regarding channel access, the Wifi might be more dominant, not giving the chance for WPAN to gain the channel.
-As such, with the default parameters, the Wifi might starve the Wpan.
+As such, with the default parameters, the Wifi might starve the WPAN.
-The Wpan might be wasting energy for unsuccessful transmissions.
+The WPAN might be wasting energy for unsuccessful transmissions.
-The Wifi might overpower the Wpan, so the Wifi transmissions are received correctly even when there is interference from the Wpan.
+The Wifi might overpower the WPAN, so the Wifi transmissions are received correctly even when there is interference from the WPAN.

 Results
 -------